logo

 Pure Protection: A Pure Protection plan is designed to secure your family’s future by providing a lump sum amount, in case of Death of the policy holder.
 Term Insurance is one of the Best ways to protect your family’s Future.

 Protection and Savings: A Protection & Savings plan is a financial tool that helps you plan for your long-term goals like purchasing a home, funding your children’s education, and more, while offering the benefits of a Life Cover.
-In a protection & savings plan one needs to understand & plan about the goal by going through past yields given by the Insurance Plan.
-MWPA
+In a protection & savings plan one needs to understand & plan about the goal by going through past yields given or benefits of the insurance product by illustrating the Insurance company in the plan.

 Don’t forget MWPA (Married Women's Property Act)